 - Evil Chancellor: Played straight in 6, where Sima Yi stages a coup, kills Cao Cao, and takes control of Wei during his story.
 Subverted in 7 onwards where Sima Yi is content to serve Cao Cao and Cao Pi, only overthrowing the Cao family when he concludes that they've grown too incompetent to lead Wei.

-- Evil Counterpart: Played up for all it's worth to Zhuge Liang, even if they historically had little to do with each other.
+- Evil Counterpart: Played up for all it's worth to Zhuge Liang, even if they historically had little to do with each other. note

 - See above on animal motifs for the parallels shown in the names of their weapons.